alpenlabs/verifiable-garbling/README.md

 More detailed benchmarks and estimates of time and cost of producing proofs is at [the google sheets](https://docs.google.com/spreadsheets/d/1eevdDvaPIOrKF8rlpQFpkSJ2ttlDV_-BcC1MkK_ywR4/edit?gid=855613280#gid=855613280).

 ## Limitations, Optimizations and TODOs

+- **TODO: Upgrade risc0-zkvm from v2.0.2 to v2.1.0**\
+Update risc0-zkvm dependency to the latest secure version.
+This requires coordinating with dependent repositories to ensure compatibility.

 - **The guest program has a memory of 3 GB**\
 If we exceed this, we might have to chunk the boolean circuit into smaller segments.